Jari1980/statisticNonsenseF/README.md

 # Statistic Nonsense

 <p>This is a React Vite SPA project where I'm testing different charts types from recharts.
-Data is gathered from Csv file and MySql db, the api is in statisticNonsense in Java which need to be running in order for this to work.</p>
+Data is gathered from Csv file and MySql db, the api "statisticNonsense" needs to be running in order for this to work.</p>
 <p>This project uses the following dependencies:</p>
 <ul>react-router-dom</ul>
 <ul>react-bootstrap</ul>